pearcej/pearcej.github.io/csc426/index.md

 - Run `pip install pretext --upgrade`
 - Discuss indexing in Pretext and Git workflow
 - Revisit issues in **opensource** and **cppds**.
-- Complete indexing of the Pretext verion of **cppds** being sure to index one entire file per pull-request and follow best practices.
+- Complete indexing of the Pretext version of **cppds** being sure to index one entire file per pull-request and follow best practices.

 ### Day 12: Before next class